Watch our Video

 Register Now!

-This Resource Doesn't Constitute Professional Opinion
+This Charity Policy Resource Doesn't Constitute Professional Opinion

-I am not an accountant, nor a lawyer and no advice can be applicable to all organisations, in all circumstances, so this resource is no more than a guide to understanding.
+I am not an accountant, nor a lawyer and no advice can be applicable to all organisations, in all circumstances, so this guide to charity policies is no more than a guide to understanding.
 I've summarised the regulatory guidance and augmented this with my own experience and Internet research, but I am not competent to provide professional advice.
 I have included links to the source guidance to enable you to check this yourself and, if you think you might need professional advice, register, then login and use the Help Finder directory to find pro bono support.
 Everything is free.

 Register Now